 A public footpath runs along the west boundary wall which is currently being monitored as there are some old and large yew trees growing alongside the structure, which may cause problems in the future.

 Since November 2016 the maintenance of the churchyard has been done regularly by the Probation Service Community Payback team aided every month by a Churchyard Working Party of volunteers.
-A lunch of soup, bread and cheese is provided by one of the volunteers and is excellent for fellowship and morale.
+Biscuits, snacks & cakes are very often provided by the volunteers and is excellent for fellowship and morale.
 The success of this venture is evident by the praise given by people walking through the area or visiting graves.
 Dates for the working party can be found in the weekly news sheet, parish website, and on the notice boards.

 Currently, we are re-wilding a section of the churchyard.
 Re-wilding is a process which aims to assist with restoring nature and increase the numbers of pollinators such as bees and butterflies etc. Re-wilding is a well recognised process and is being publicised extensively through horticultural organisations such as the Royal Horticultural Society (RHS).